Waldo Lategan

 Waldo Lategan (born 15 April 1989) is a South African first class cricketer.
 He was included in the South Western Districts cricket team for the 2015 Africa T20 Cup.
 Lategan since completed his level 3 umpiring course in South Africa, subsequently a proud member of the Western Province Cricket Umpires Association.
+In 2023, nominated to write and successfully passed the National CSA Cricket Umpiring examination.